rmotr-students-code/002-pyp-demoday-g1/README.md

 + Change generic variables to be more specific.
 Ex. form should should be login_form
 + Add to the settings page when no preferences are set.
 + Add a default currency on games page
++ Add button/link to the settings page which link to gamesearch ''Add New Scout''
++ Convert game games to links to games steam store page. (available in the API)

 ### Completed:
 - format price data.
 Currently "$4.99" displays as "499" - changed format_prices to make it easier